- ART

 ART

-Larraine is passionate about growing kids’ creative confidence!
-You may know her from Piedmont Makers, PAINTS, and Piedmont Rec.
-She’s an exhibiting studio artist, who holds an art teaching credential, along with a BA in art and an MS in art and design education from Pratt Institute.
+Ms. Seiden is passionate about growing kids’ creative confidence!
+You may know her from Piedmont Makers, Highlander Robotics Team 8033, or the Piedmont Arts Fund.
+She’s an exhibiting studio artist, who holds an art teaching credential, along with an MS in Art and Design Education from Pratt Institute and a BA in Studio Art.

 Our Frameworks